 Throughout the school, children are encouraged to read with fluency and understanding.
 Children’s awareness and understanding of syntax, punctuation, expression and comprehension is developed and assessed through high-quality class texts, comprehension tasks and through individual and shared reading opportunities.

-Key Stage One pupils access a wide variety of scheme books - see here for a list.
-Phonics is taught explicitly through structured daily sessions as part of a Systematic, Synthetic Phonics (SSP) programme that sits around the Letters and Sounds scheme.
-This approach ensures consistently strong phonics results for our pupils.
-In the Early Years, we also use the Jolly Phonics actions to support children’s understanding and application of phonics.
+EYFS and Key Stage One pupils are taught early reading and writing skills explicitly through structured daily sessions as part of a Systematic, Synthetic Phonics (SSP) programme called Read Write Inc. This approach ensures consistently strong phonics results for our pupils.

 As the children progress through the school, children deepen their appreciation and understanding of more challenging texts.
 They explore the use of language in literary and non-literary texts and develop a greater understanding of how language works.
 In KS2, reading is monitored through use of Accelerated Reader which motivates children to read and enables teachers to assess reading accuracy and reading habits.